 Gynecologists are very familiar with vaginal ailments and there to help you relieve your symptoms.
 So rest assured, they will not be embarrassed by whatever you ask.

 Treating Vaginal Dryness

 Once you’ve ruled out serious concerns, you can check out one of the many natural ways to lubricate your lady parts and remedy vaginal dryness or atrophy.
-Here are several options:
+Here are six options:

 - Low-dose vaginal estrogen or other estrogen creams.
 This is usually the go-to remedy for vaginal dryness.
 According to research, clinical effects can be excellent, with little to no side effects.
 Apply using your finger – not the applicator, which shoots the creams too high up for estrogen reception.
 Use 1 gram of the cream on the outside of the vagina, the inner vaginal lips, clitoris, and opening to the vagina.
 Apply another 1 gram to the lower third of the vagina.